Healthspan versus lifespan — why the right target is to compress morbidity

 Sleep.
 Seven to nine regular hours, with preserved architecture (REM and slow-wave), across decades.
 Sleep is when the brain's glymphatic system clears beta-amyloid.
 Chronic deprivation is a risk factor for Alzheimer's comparable to hypertension.

 Social connection.
-The literature on loneliness as a cardiovascular and cognitive risk factor is as solid as any classical biomarker.
+The literature on loneliness as a cardiovascular and cognitive risk factor is as solid as any classical biomarker I have ever measured.
 Social isolation has an effect comparable to smoking 15 cigarettes a day.

 Purpose.
 Studies of centenarians in Japan, Sardinia, and Costa Rica converge on a banal and profound finding: people who live well for a long time have a reason to get up in the morning.
 Ikigai, in Japanese.